-Transactional highlights include acting as local counsel to the lenders for the project financing of the 250 MW Bujagali II hydro-power project, advising the Government of Uganda for the concession of assets of Uganda’s sole copper mine and advising the EPC contractors on special-case procurements to construct the US$ 3.2 billion standard gauge railway and the 600 MW Karuma dam.
+Transactional highlights include acting as local counsel to the lenders for the project financing and refinancing of the 250 MW Bujagali II hydro-power project, advising the Government of Uganda for the concession of assets of Uganda’s sole copper mine and advising Sinohydro Corporation, the EPC contractor for the 600 MW Karuma dam.
+Nicholas also acted for two global renewable energy companies on the set-up of the first-ever solar power plants in Uganda under the GET FiT Program.
 In 2006, Nicholas was seconded to a leading South African law firm where he, as Visiting Attorney, advised on the Gove hydroelectric power station in Huambo, Angola.

-- Bachelor of Laws, Makerere University
+- Makerere University, Bachelor of Laws